NamithaChitrazee/REve/documentation/GettingStarted.md

-## 🚀 Getting Started with the Event Display

-This guide covers the essential setup and troubleshooting steps required before launching the Event Display to ensure a smooth and error-free operation.

----

 ### 🛠️ Initial Setup and Troubleshooting

 Before running the Event Display, complete the following steps to prevent common errors and system hangs.